➤ Swiss Travel Pass prices 2025 and 2026

 Your Swiss Travel Pass works as a Swiss Museum Pass too.
 Normally this is a separate product for which you’d have to pay.
 You can enjoy hundreds of museums for free.

 There are tickets for events and other day trips that include both transportation and admission.
 You will get a discount because the transportation is already included in the Swiss Travel Pass.
-Essentially the Swiss Travel Pass works much like the GA Travelcard for Swiss residents.
+Essentially, the Swiss Travel Pass works much like the GA Travelcard for Swiss residents.
 That means that in most cases where the GA entitles to a discount, the Swiss Travel Pass will provide that same discount.

 -

-- shop.switzerlandtravelcentre.com: official SBB tourist webshop
+- www.swissrailways.com: official SBB tourist webshop

 Scenic trains